Standard Model Derivation from a 4-d Pseudo-Conformal Field Theory: ELECTROWEAK GAUGE FIELD

 Let us now pose the question "how many static massive and (stationary) massless representations of polynomial multiplets of a given degree exist?".
 The knowledge of the Poincar\'{e} group permit us to answer this question by simply noticing that such a multiplet must contain a polynomial, which admits the infinitesimal z-rotations and time-translation as automorphisms.

-I have worked it out\cite{RAG2008b} and found that only the irreducible quadratic surface (\ref{n6}) determines a polynomial multiplet.
-Using matrices this quadratic polynomial takes the form
+I have worked it out\cite{RAG2008b} and found that only the irreducible quadratic surface (\ref{g10a}) determines a polynomial multiplet.

-where $\epsilon $ is the antisymmetric matrix and $v$ is the velocity hermitian matrix.
-If $\det v\neq 0$ it determines the electron and if $\det v=0$ it determines the neutrino.
-The physically interesting fact is that the existence of the solitons with $\omega \neq 0$ breaks the dilation symmetry, because (\ref{n10}) cannot be automorphic relative to this abelian subgroup of $SU(2,2)$, which also preserves infinity besides the Poincar\'{e} subgroup.

 If our hypothesis that the lepton numbers are the topological degrees of the Kerr polynomial, then we have to conclude that the muon and tau are unstable solitonic surfaces, which is also observed.
-Besides, the neutrino oscillations may be caused by the time dependence of the muonic and tau-onic neutrinos.
 Therefore it would be very interesting to find solitonic third and fourth degree surfaces.

-\section{HADRONIC\ SECTOR AND\ CONFINEMENT}
+\section{HADRONIC\ SECTOR\ AND\ CONFINEMENT}